crazybie/linear_ac/README.md

-# Linear Allocator for Golang
+# LAC - Linear Allocator for Golang

 ## Goal
 Speed up the memory allocation and improve the GC performance, especially for dynamic-memory-heavy applications.